MatildaDamman/COMP3710_A3/recognition/ISIC_Siamese_47057111/README.md

 #### Clinical Implications
 - **False Positives:** 18% — leads to unnecessary biopsies but ensures safety
-- **False Negatives:** 55% — critical to minimize; current rate acceptable for screening tool
+- **False Negatives:** 55% — critical to minimise; current rate acceptable for screening tool
 - Model suitable for initial screening; dermatologist confirmation required

 ---

-## Customizing Paths for Your Machine

-**IMPORTANT:** Update all file and directory paths in scripts to match your local setup.
 Example (using only files that exist in this repo):

 - `--image COMP3710_A3/recognition/ISIC_Siamese_47057111/archive/train-image/ISIC_0082934.jpg`
 - `--checkpoint COMP3710_A3/recognition/ISIC_Siamese_47057111/checkpoints/final_attempt_best.pth`